pragmint/open-practices/practices/work-in-small-increments.md

 Focusing too narrowly on small, immediate tasks can sometimes distract from the bigger picture and long-term objectives of the project.
 It's important to balance the benefits of incremental work with strategic planning to ensure that all efforts contribute meaningfully towards the project's overarching goals.

-## Introspective Questions

-### How Often Do You Commit?
-How often do you commit changes to your codebase, and do you believe your current frequency optimally supports your project's goals and workflow?

-### Are Your Increments Meaningful?
-Are the increments you work on truly meaningful and contributing to the project, or are they simply small for the sake of being manageable?

-### How Effective Is Your CI System?
-How effectively does your current continuous integration (CI) system handle the frequency of updates from working in small increments, and where can improvements be made?

-### Do You Maintain Project Cohesion?
-Have you experienced any fragmentation in your project due to working in very small increments, and how do you ensure that each piece contributes to a coherent whole?

-### Is Your Work Aligned With Long-Term Goals?
-How do you maintain a balance between focusing on small, immediate tasks and ensuring that every effort aligns with and contributes to the long-term objectives of your project?

 ## How to Improve

 ### [Start A Book Club](/practices/start-a-book-club.md)